Mom, Dad, and Junior, Out for a Sunday Stroll.

-He has been involved in two hybrid electronic/acoustic live soundtracks for a silent film series with XOOS, and has toured with The Olympia Chamber Orchestra performing Timothy Brock's The Cabinet of Dr. Caligari.
+He has been involved in two hybrid electronic/acoustic live soundtracks for a silent film series with the band XOOS, and has toured with The Olympia Chamber Orchestra performing Timothy Brock's The Cabinet of Dr. Caligari.
 Other performances include ABC's Good Morning America studio opening for Suzanne Vega, and Sugar Ray, and sessions with Sky Cries Mary, 10,000 Maniacs, and The Kinks.
 Ed played at the VMAs in Christina Aguilera's orchestra at Radio City Music Hall, and also with Lila Zelet Elías at Teatro de la Ciudad Esperanza Iris, in Mexico City.
 Ed has composed music for theatrical productions of Closer

 by Patrick Marber, six heart-wrenching short plays by Tennessee Williams, and The Libertine